mokagio/mokacoding/metallo/src/posts/2017-01-26-lessons-learned-working-on-danger-swiftlint-selective-linting.md

 ---
 layout: post
-title: "Lessons learned working on danger-switling selective linting"
+title: "Lessons learned working on danger-switlint selective linting"
 description: "A little post to share some things I learnt while working on a PR for danger-swiftlint to allow selective linting."
 tags:
 - Espresso